How to Prepare for Winter Bird Feeding in 8 Steps

 The last thing you want to see when you look out your window is parts of your bird feeder swaying in the wind and the rest on the ground in a pile of bird seed.

-Why Keeping Bird Feeders Clean in Winter is Also Important?
+Why Keeping Bird Feeders Clean in Winter is Part of How to Prepare for Winter Bird Feeding in 8 Steps?

 Cleanliness is necessary for wild birds survival.